syself/cluster-api-provider-hetzner/docs/caph/02-topics/03-node-image.md

 ---
 title: Node Images
-metatitle: Custom Node Images for Kubernetes with Cluster API for Hetzner
+metatitle: Custom Node Images for Nodes in Clusters Managed by CAPH
 sidebar: Node Images
 description: Build custom Node Images for CAPH using Packer on Hetzner Cloud.
 Create, configure, and snapshot servers with all necessary components for Kubernetes.
 ---